Real Estate Law in Tennessee

 Liens

-Under Tennessee law, an unpaid judgment can result in a lien on your real property.
-To attach a lien, the creditor must file the judgment with the county’s register of deeds.
-Unless you pay the judgment, the lien can remain on the property for 10 years.
+Under Tennessee law, creditors can place a lien on real property by recording a judgment with the county register of deeds.
+Once filed, the lien may remain attached to the property for 10 years unless paid or discharged.

 What Should You Do If You Are in a Real Estate Dispute in Tennessee?